TYPO3-Solr/ext-solr/Documentation/Frontend/Facets.rst

 | Domain Classes  | Domain\\Search\\ResultSet\\Facets\\OptionBased\\Hierarchy\\*  |
 +-----------------+---------------+-----------------------------------------------+

-**Technical solr background:**
+**Technical Solr background:**

-Technically the hierarchical facet for solr is the same as a flat options facet.
+Technically the hierarchical facet for Solr is the same as a flat options facet.
 The support of hierarchies is implemented, by writing and reading the facet options by a convention:

 .. code-block:: typoscript